hemanthkolli031/virtualenv/docs/installation.rst

 - `PyPy <https://pypy.org/>`_: ``3.10 >= python_version >= 3.7``

 This means virtualenv works on the latest patch version of each of these minor versions.
-Previous patch versions are supported on a best effort approach.
+Previous patch versions are supported on a best-effort approach.

 CPython is shipped in multiple forms, and each OS repackages it, often applying some customization along the way.
 Therefore we cannot say universally that we support all platforms, but rather specify some we test against.
-In case of ones not specified here the support is unknown, though likely will work.
+In the case of ones not specified here, the support is unknown, though likely will work.
 If you find some cases please open a feature request on our issue tracker.

 Note: